Yihgv/personal-repo/navigation/blog.md

 Q65.
 If y is negative, then the condition count equals y will never be met since count begins at 0 and repeatedly increases.

-What concepts you misunderstood
+## What concepts you misunderstood:
+ undecidable problem and analyze data...

-Your new strategy going forward (ex: eliminate distractors, read carefully, practice with similar questions)
+I will read the data more carefully, and practice with similar questions

-# 8. Something Cool You’d Like to Share
+# 8. Something Cool You’d Like to Share 🛎️

 One cool thing this semester was finally fixing a bug that kept breaking my JavaScript page.
 It turned out to be the Java symbol we use to run Javascript in the python enviroment.
 After finding it, the whole program worked perfectly.